routingblog/arbitration/content/docs/problems.md

 Arbitration is inherently a creature contract.
 The defining feature is not simplicity or speed but rather _party agreement_. [^igonrance1] As such most of this document is in generalities and discusses typical consumer and employment contracts.
 It is difficult to study because only a small fraction of awards are published and awards are only a fragment of the overall proceedings. [^ruminations1] [^predict1] It is also difficult to study due to the combination of ethical issues preventing unbiased blind studies for real parties. [^realright2]

 There may be reasons to elect for arbitration post-dispute on the advice of a qualified attorney.
-This article also ignores _voluntary arbitration agreement_ such as those negotiated in collective bargaining agreements.
+This article also ignores _voluntary arbitration agreements_ such as those negotiated in collective bargaining agreements.

 <!--more-->